rayar93/opencritic-scraper-analyzer/README.md

-# OpenCritic Scraper & Analysis
+# OpenCritic Scraper & Analyzer

 A Selenium pipeline that scrapes video game review data from [OpenCritic](https://opencritic.com) and carries it end to end through cleaning, exploratory analysis, and linear regression on critic scores.